FBorowiec/tdd_with_gtest/README.md

 ## **Command line arguments**

+Running tests with Bazel:

+`bazel test --test_output=ALL //path/to/unit:test`

 Many command line options available for controlling how tests are run:

 * `--gtest_filter` : Regular expressions which indicate which tests should be run in the format of: TestCaseRegEx:TestRegEx